ialopezg/database/README.md

 Adds a `WHERE` condition to the query.

+> Replace any existing `WHERE` columns.

 ### `andWhere(condition: string): this`

-Adds an `AND` condition to the query.
+Adds an `AND` condition to the WHERE clause of the query.

 ### `orWhere(condition: string): this`

-Adds an `OR` condition to the query.
+Adds an `OR` condition to the WHERE clause of the query.

 ### `groupBy(columns: string | string[]): this`